Casey recovers fumble, Titans hold off Chargers’ rally 23-20

 The Chargers thought they had scored the go-ahead touchdown not once but twice in the final 44 seconds only to lose both on review by the replay official.
 That official also overturned Gordon being stopped on the Chargers’ final play.

+“You don’t get 1 yard, you don’t deserve to win the damn game, and that’s the way it is,” Chargers coach Anthony Lynn said.
+“We had 1 yard to win this game, and we let it slip out of our hands.”

-First, Philip Rivers’ pass that Austin Ekeler took 16 yards was ruled a touchdown only to be reversed by the replay official for not breaking the plane as he was tackled by Kenny Vaccaro and Logan Ryan.
+First, Philip Rivers’ pass that Austin Ekeler took 16 yards was ruled a touchdown only to be reversed by the replay official for not breaking the plane as he was tackled by Kenny Vaccaro and Logan Ryan at the 1.
 After a false start, Malcolm Butler then was flagged for defensive pass interference on Mike Williams in the end zone.

-Then Gordon went over right tackle with 34 seconds left for what officials ruled a 1-yard TD, and the replay official then reversed the call for the second time.
-Gordon ran again stopped by Jeffery Simmons and Rashaan Evans for no gain.
+Then Gordon went over right tackle with 34 seconds left for what officials ruled a 1-yard TD, and the replay official then reversed the call for the second time in what became a run for no gain.
 That set up Gordon’s final run with 19 seconds left.

+“They obviously saw enough to overturn it,” Rivers said.
+“I just didn’t.”

+Titans coach Mike Vrabel said there has to be obvious visual evidence the ball had come out and a clear recovery.

+“By the grace of God, we had both of those in that play for it to be able to be overturned,” Vrabel said.

-Tannehill threw for 312 yards and two touchdowns in his first start since the Titans benched Marcus Mariota looking for a spark on offense after losing four of their past five overall.
+Tannehill threw for 312 yards and two touchdowns in his first start since the Titans benched Marcus Mariota looking for a spark on offense.
 Tannehill came through as the Titans not only won their first game at home this season but posted a season-high 403 yards.
 He was 23 of 29 to outduel Rivers on a day the 16-year veteran moved to sixth in career passing yards.

 The Chargers (2-5) have lost three straight and five of their past six.

 Rivers and the Chargers thought they had pulled off an amazing comeback after trailing 23-13 with 6:39 left.
 Rivers threw a 41-yard TD pass to Ekeler with 5:09 left.

-The Chargers stopped Tannehill short on fourth-and-inches near midfield, and Los Angeles Rivers put the Chargers ahead with a 16-yard TD pass to Ekeler inside the final minute.
+The Chargers stopped Tannehill short on fourth-and-inches near midfield, and Rivers put the Chargers ahead with a 16-yard TD pass to Ekeler inside the final minute.
 But Ekeler was ruled down short of the goal line to set up an astounding final minute of the game.

+“On the field, we won it twice,” Chargers tight end Hunter Henry said.

-Simmons, the No. 19 pick overall in the April draft, also made his NFL debut with a sack and a tackle for loss.
+Jeffery Simmons, the No. 19 pick overall in the April draft, also made his NFL debut with a sack and a tackle for loss.

 Tannehill threw an 8-yard TD pass to Corey Davis just before halftime, and he hit Tajae Sharpe on a 5-yard TD pass with 13:11 left.
 Derrick Henry put Tennessee up 23-13 with 6:39 left with an 11-yard TD run.